raspberrypilearning/cats/en/step_7.md

 ## Getting to safety

- - cats disappear, mew and score +1 if hit door

 The object of the game is to guide the cats to safety by creating a safe path for them to reach the door.
 Let's make a score variable to keep track of how many cats have successfully reached the door.

 + Create a variable called **score**